 To educate young children on the habits of good oral health and to mark this year’s First Smiles campaign, I recently visited Bow Lane Pre-School in South London with dentist Cindy Lan and Dental Therapist Victoria Wilson

-Using goody bags including Brush-Baby toothbrushes, stickers, games and challenges, we helped the children understand how sugary foods and drinks significantly affect the condition of their teeth.
+Using goody bags including Brush-Baby toothbrushes for toddlers, stickers, games and challenges, we helped the children understand how sugary foods and drinks significantly affect the condition of their milk teeth.

 Tips on engagement